 Engaging in music has so many benefits and anyone can learn to experience the joy and fulfilment you get from singing and connecting with music.

 Of course, learning to sing requires practise, a good teacher, a positive mind and dedication.
 We know that practise makes perfect, it is certainly is not talent!

 If you are one of those adults who have been told they have no talent but want to learn to sing please get in touch.
 There is nothing more amazing than discovering the beauty of your own voice!

 As for children, I encourage anyone to engage every child in music and avoid putting kids into categories of talent and non-talent.

-I know that I was not born with a gift different to anyone else and it is my mission to help everyone who wants to sing discover their beautiful voice.
+I know that I was not born with a gift different to anyone else.
+Therefore, it is my mission to help everyone who wants to sing discover their beautiful voice.